 It is assumed that the public health directorate will continue to be able to work in partnership with key stakeholders from across the system to share expertise, networks and promotion mechanisms to increase uptake of immunisation.

-What constraints does the project face?

 None identified

-Delivery Options

-Has an options and feasibility study been undertaken?

 Scope / Interdependencies

 Scope

 What is within scope?

 Reduction of the immunisation budget by £13K.

 What is outside of scope?